 Other Size Cakes

-This cake batter is best for a 2 layer 9-inch cake.
-This recipe yields about 5 cups of batter, which is helpful if you need it for different Cake Pan Sizes & Conversions.
+This cake batter is best for a 2 layer 9-inch cake (I use and love these 9-inch round cake pans).
+This recipe yields about 5-6 cups of batter, which is helpful if you need it for different Cake Pan Sizes & Conversions.
 You can bake this yellow cake in a 9×13 inch baking pan, but I found it tasted on the heavier side.
 Instead, I recommend my Yellow Sheet Cake.

 And for cupcakes?
 Here is my favorite yellow cupcakes recipe, which includes directions for mini cupcakes too.
 Same unbelievable texture as this cake!